coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 In forensic pathology, distinguishing between **Entrance Wounds** and **Exit Wounds** is a critical task for reconstructing shooting incidents, determining bullet trajectories, and providing medical-legal testimony.

-This repository implements and benchmarks 9 state-of-the-art computer vision architectures, divided into **3 different algorithmic approaches to image recognition**: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid models**.
+This repository implements and benchmarks 9 state-of-the-art computer vision architectures, divided into **3 different algorithmic approaches to image recognition**: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid** models.
 The goal of this study is to evaluate their capacity to automate and objectively analyze morphology patterns in gunshot wound trauma.
 Leveraging pure PyTorch and `timm`, all models were evaluated on high-resolution forensic autopsy datasets from the CCMEO and further stress-tested via large-scale external validation to verify real-world algorithmic safety and robustness against severe domain shifts.

 ---